Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Spectral analysis tools

 \subsubsection{Definition and properties of the block multilevel GLT class}

 The multilevel Toeplitz, diagonal sampling and zero distributed matrix sequences, along with the notion of approximating class of sequences (a.c.s.) (see \cite{algebra} Definition 2.1) are the main building blocks of the GLT class.
 Instead of a rigorous definition and further technical details we here give six basic axioms of the class, proven to be sufficient for studying the spectral and singular value distribution of matrix sequences of interest.
-It should be noted that the whole set of axioms characterizes uniquely the GLT class and they can be considered as an alternative more friendly definition (see \cite{block-glt-dD}).
+It should be noted that the whole set of axioms characterizes uniquely the GLT class and they can be considered as an alternative more friendly definition (see \cite{block-glt-dD}). \begin{description}[leftmargin=1.75em] \item[\textbf{GLT 1}] A $d$-level GLT sequence $\{A_n\}_n$ of $d_n\times d_n$ matrices is associated with a unique Lebesgue measurable function